fcarriere427/AWS_Strava_backend/README.md

 Remarques :
-- ES6, so ""type" : "module"" in package.json, and "import" instead of "require"
+- ES6, so
+    * ""type" : "module"" in package.json
+    * "import" instead of "require"
+    * export default xxx  instead of module.export xxx